A. In this chapter, the following terms have the meanings indicated.

-(a) Renders and supervises ABA services that are provided to participants with ASD; and
+(a) Renders and provides direction for ABA services that are provided to participants with ASD; and

 (b) Obtained a BACB certification.

-(7) "Board certified behavior analyst-doctoral (BCBA-D)" is a licensed professional who:
+(7) "Board certified behavior analyst-doctoral (BCBA-D)" means a licensed professional who:

-(a) Renders and supervises ABA treatments that are provided to participants with ASD; and
+(a) Renders and provides direction for ABA treatments that are provided to participants with ASD; and

 (b) Obtained a BACB certification with a doctoral-level credential.